 Shadle Park has a long history as a large recreational open space serving the needs of the surrounding neighborhood.
 More recently, Shadle Park has expanded its draw, adding the regional library and water park to serve residents throughout Spokane.
-A portion of the park also became a restricted-use baseball diamond, a new athletic field, and bleachers.
+A portion of the park also became a restricted-use baseball diamond, a new athletic field, and bleachers for use by the nearby public schools.
 These improvements have effectively ringed the park, and the park's center has largely been left to serve other community recreational needs as they may appear.
-The district center's evolution will demand a bit more intention in the way Shadle Park is planned, improved and managed, creating a more unifying approach to the park's function.
+The district center's evolution will demand a bit more intention in the way Shadle Park is planned, improved, and managed, creating a more unifying approach to the park's function.